-There is not a pre-law program of study at W&L. However, a number of Philosophy courses are helpful to students who intend to take the LSAT and go to law school after graduating.
-(See below, also, about taking courses at W&L School of Law).
+There is not a pre-law program of study at W&L. However, a number of Philosophy courses are helpful to students who intend to take the LSAT and attend law school after graduating from W&L. (See below, also, about taking courses at W&L School of Law while at W&L).

 Phil 170: Introduction to Logic